How To Fix A Toilet Leak.

 Toilets can leak internally and externally.
 An external leak can cause black mold to grow around your toilet base or damage in your bathroom?
-And toilet leak can waste water, especially if they are left unattended.
+And toilet leak can waste a lot of water, especially if they are left unattended.

 This is a common toilet repair.
 With a faulty fill valve, you’ll hear water running continuously, the toilet may not flush, a weak flush, or takes a long time for tank to fill with water after a flush.
 Even if you don’t hear the water running, it’s important to know that sometimes, minor leaks in toilets go unnoticed.